What to Wear in Thailand? With Free Printable Checklist

 Weather in Thailand

-The Insta-perfect picture of Thailand would have you thinking that it is sunny all of the time but that is fake news, unfortunately!
+The image of Thailand on socials would make you think it is sunny all of the time, but that isn’t accurate, unfortunately!

 The best time to visit Thailand depends on which areas you plan to visit.

-• September-December is rainy season for the east coast islands like Koh Samui and Koh Phangan.
+• September-December is the rainy season for the east coast islands like Koh Samui and Koh Phangan.

 • The north sees a drier season around November-May.